chaseruskin/orbit/docs/src/commands/env.md

 ## __DESCRIPTION__

-This command will print environment information set by Orbit during runtime.
+This command prints environment variables relevant to `orbit`.
-By default, it will display all known information in the current environment.

-Optionally passing in keys will print the value's back in the order they were accepted on the command line.
-If a variable does not exist, it will print an empty line.
+By default, this command prins information as a shell script.
+If one or more variable names are given as arguments as `<key>`, then it will print the value of each provided variables on its own line.

 ## __OPTIONS__

 `<key>...`
-      Environment variable keys to request to print
+      Include this variable's value specifically in the environment information

 ## __EXAMPLES__

 ```
 orbit env
 orbit env ORBIT_HOME
-orbit env ORBIT_DEV_PATH ORBIT_HOME
+orbit env ORBIT_CACHE ORBIT_DOWNLOADS
 ```